 In what way do successful individuals network?
 Which strategies can I adapt or follow?

-How many people do I effectively need to build strong bonds with, to have a feeling that I have a safety net around me?
+2. How many people do I effectively need to build strong bonds with, to get a feeling that I have a safety net around me?

 Is it 15 people?
 30?
 150?
-Perhaps you don’t need as many people as you think you need, and it is better to focus on building life-long bonds with 20 people closest to you rather than try to get to 100 close contacts.
+Perhaps you don’t need as many people as you think you need.
+As a rule of thumb, it is better to focus on building life-long bonds with 20 people closest to you rather than develop 100 disposable contacts.